cheft/30DaysofDesign/README.md

 # 30DaysofDesign

-A programmer learning design with my girlfriend.
+A programmer and wife learning design

 ## Designs